Start & Finish Lines

 Getting to the Start Lines: Traffic & Parking

-On race day, the Concert Hall (Men’s) and the Millennium Hall (Women’s) at Cork City Hall will be available for changing and leaving your bag for later collection.
-All bags must have a label (available in the halls) with your race number clearly written on it.
+On race day, there will be changing facilities available in Cork City Hall and leaving your bag for later collection.
+All bags must have a label with your race number tag on it, which you will find as a tear-off on the bottom of your race bib.
 Please do not leave valuables in your bag.

 Please note that security scans will be in operation at the entrance to the halls.